Peter Collingwood

 Peter Trevor Collingwood (6 May 1920 - 23 September 2016) was an English-born actor who appeared in theatre roles, films, miniseries and serials from 1938 to 2003 in his native England and Australia.
 Collingwood was known for his portrayal of judges, military men and upper-crust befuddled types.
 He was also a playwright.

 Early life

 Collingwood was born in Kent(some sources give, Farnham, Surrey), England on 6 May 1920.
 He initially studied at the Royal Naval College, Dartmouth.
-During the Second World War, he also served in the British Navy including on the Greek submarine as liaison officer, but was discharged due to eye sight problems.
+During the Second World War, he also served in the British Navy including on the Greek submarine as liaison officer, but was discharged due to eyesight problems.

 He enrolled in the Embassy School of Acting at the Embassy Theatre, London, in 1937.
 His first professional acting job was in Wang Shifu's Chinese play The Western Chamber at London's Torch Theatre in 1938.

 Career

 Theatre

 After the war, Collingwood joined Amersham Repertory Theatre, followed by the Young Vic Company, and a number of other companies.
 After marrying his wife, they moved to Perth, Scotland where he worked for the Perth Repertory Company.
 During this time, he wrote the farce Gathering Nuts, which was performed by the company, as well as by a number of other repertory companies.

 In 1953, Collingwood returned to London with his family, where he worked regularly on stage (as well as in film and television).

 In 1961, with his wife and step-son Michael, Collingwood travelled overland to Sri Lanka, then by ship to Perth, Australia.
 From late 1961 to 1963, he worked at the Perth Playhouse.

 The family returned to England for two years, during which he appeared in a number of successful West End shows, including Inadmissible Evidence, Meals on Wheels, and I Love you Mrs Patterson.

 In 1967, Collingwood emigrated to Australia, first living in Perth before settling near Sydney in Balmain, New South Wales.
 He worked for many Sydney theatre companies including the Old Tote, Nimrod Theatre, Belvoir Theatre Company, the Independent Theatre and Sydney Theatre Company.
 Between 1970 and 1972 he was Artistic Director of the Marian Street Theatre.